Right Arrow

 The continuous improvement model relies greatly on employees to identify opportunities.
 AI amplifies this by providing them with data-driven insights.
 When multiple employees each contribute small improvements that are shared across the organization, the cumulative time savings can be substantial—equivalent to years of saved manpower (Source: KaiNexus).

-Real-time production monitoring fundamentally changes how manufacturers approach waste elimination.
-Instead of discovering inefficiencies during periodic reviews, teams receive immediate alerts when waste occurs.
+Real-time production monitoring significantly improves how manufacturers approach waste elimination.
+Instead of discovering inefficiencies during periodic reviews, teams receive real-time alerts when waste occurs.

 • Machine health and performance degradation